DecisionsDev/odm-docker-kubernetes/platform/minikube/README.md

 minikube service my-odm-release-odm-decisioncenter --https
 ```

-You can access the ODM components with the username / password : odmAdmin/odmAdmin
+You can access the ODM components with the username / password : `odmAdmin` / `odmAdmin`

 ## Troubleshooting